aiven/aiven-docs/docs/products/clickhouse/concepts/clickhouse-tiered-storage.md

 ---
-title: Tiered storage in Aiven for ClickHouse®
+title: About tiered storage in Aiven for ClickHouse®
 limited: true
+sidebar_label: About tiered storage
 ---

 Discover the tiered storage capability in Aiven for ClickHouse®.
 Learn how it works and explore its use cases.
 Check out why you might need it and what benefits you get using it.